Conceptual representation in humans

 • Use our existing results to accomplish a grant proposal for Helse Nord on atypical conceptual development, where we focus on prematurely born infants’ early lexical-semantic knowledge network development.
 We will test the role of atypical audio-visual integration and inhibition capacities on lexical-semantic knowledge network formation.
 The project is planned to be patient involvement research, so we reach the families of preterm infants to fit the project proposal to their actual needs.
 We also contact the SMI-skolen, TFFK.

-• We announced a Forskelinje project for understanding better event cognition.
+• We announced a Forskelinje project for a better understanding of event cognition.
 Here, we focus on the role of working memory capacity in segmentation at and within the event boundaries.
 Related research aims at visual analogies, namely, the role of language in finding relations between two visual scenes.

 Members: